Buying a new surfing wetsuit

-Buying a new surfing wetsuit is a major decision: a new wetsuit is not cheap, and most surfers expect their new wetsuit to last them a long time.
+Buying a new surfing wetsuit is a major decision: a new wetsuit is not cheap, and most surfers expect their suit to last them a long time.
 Moreover, a good wetsuit will be a pleasure to use when surfing; a bad wetsuit will significantly hamper your surfing abilities in the water.
+Learn how to choose the right wetsuit for you!

 As such, it’s important that you do your research before buying a new surfing wetsuit.
-Here are some things you should know before you select your new wetsuit.
+Here are some things you should know before you pick yours.
+Scroll down to read up on how to choose a surfing wetsuit?

 Fitting a Wetsuit

 There is a common misconception that a loose surfing wetsuit will allow for more flexibility in the water, but this is simply not the case.
-When buying a new surfing wetsuit, you want a wetsuit that fits snug to your body with the least amount of air and space between your body and the material of the wetsuit.
+When buying a new suit, you want one that fits snug to your body with the least amount of air and space between your body and the material of the wetsuit.

 If you buy a wetsuit that is loose, this is going to allow for pockets of air and water to build up along your body.
 This prevents your body from regulating your temperature.
-Instead, buying a snug surfing wetsuit will allow your body to regulate your temperature, and help you warm up and cool down as necessary.
+Instead, buying one that is snug will allow your body to regulate your temperature, and help you warm up and cool down as necessary.

-There are a range of types of thicknesses available when buying a surfing wetsuit, ranging between 2 millimeters, a good choice for warmer waters, and 6 millimeters, which is better for colder waters.
+There are a range of types of thicknesses available when buying a surfing wetsuit, ranging between 2 millimetres, a good choice for warmer waters, and 6 millimetres, which is better for colder waters.

 The colder the water in which you plan to go surfing, the thicker you will want your surfing wetsuit to be.